 The string map only uses the String type as a key, but additionally enforces that its keys conform to the Hashable interface.
-As the class is abstract, thus shown in italics, a sibling must supply the abstract method, if it does not want to be abstract itself.
-The Hashable interface is common, and thus needs some refinement with regards to strings.
+As the class is abstract, thus shown in italics, a sibling

 1. The idiom interface is taken from Java, but appropriately describes the classes function.